 - Shrinks pore size

 - Unclogs pores

 Those are the main benefits found to be treated by citric acid.
-Let us now describe the main benefits in more detail.
+Let us now explain why is citric acid is used for in skincare?

 Citric Acid Is Packed with Antioxidants